Sacred Connections Scotland

 Listen to the melody of Shabd and bring your wayward mind into line.

 A million other methods will fail to tame it, it will submit only by listening to that melody.

 In Christianity this Universal Sound Current is known as the Word.
 In Hinduism it is called the celestial voice (aakaash vaanee).
 In the holy book of Sikhism (Guru Granth Sahib), it is expressed as name (naam) and ceaseless eternal sound (anahad shabad).
 Outer orchestral music, tuning forks, singing bowls, etc., are only a reflection of the true, transformative, inner Sound current of God, the Shabda.

-Biographies (each Master referred to the inner Divine Sound current):
+Each Master referred to the inner Divine Sound current: